 - (A) Where is the project located?
 An applicant must first locate the proposed project on the Zoning Map.
 Once the proposed project has been located, the applicable zone district must be identified from the Zoning Map and legend.
-Then, by referring to Article 2 of this Land Development Code, the applicant will find the zone district standards which apply to the zone district in which the proposed project is located.
+Then, by referring to Article 2 of this Land Use Code, the applicant will find the zone district standards which apply to the zone district in which the proposed project is located.
 The city's staff is available to assist applicants in this regard. - (B) What uses are proposed?
 Next, an applicant must identify which uses will be included in the proposed project.
 If all of the applicant's proposed uses are listed as permitted uses in the applicable zone district for the project, then the applicant is ready to proceed with a development application for a permitted use.
-If any of the applicant's proposed uses are not listed as permitted uses in the applicable zone district for the project, then the applicant must either: - eliminate the nonpermitted uses from their proposal; - seek the addition of a new permitted use pursuant to Division 6.9; - seek a text amendment to this Land Development Code pursuant Division 6.25; - seek a rezoning amendment to the Zoning Map pursuant to Division 6.25; or - seek approval of a PUD Overlay pursuant to Divisions 2.5.
+If any of the applicant's proposed uses are not listed as permitted uses in the applicable zone district for the project, then the applicant must either: - eliminate the nonpermitted uses from their proposal; - seek the addition of a new permitted use pursuant to Division 6.9; - seek a text amendment to this Land Use Code pursuant Division 6.25; - seek a rezoning amendment to the Zoning Map pursuant to Division 6.25; or - seek approval of a PUD Overlay pursuant to Divisions 2.6.

 Any use not listed as a permitted use in the applicable zone district is deemed a prohibited use in that zone district unless it has been permitted pursuant to Division 6.9 for a particular development application or permitted as part of an approved PUD Overlay.
+Applications for permits regarding areas and activities of state interest provisions may be reviewed regardless of whether the zone district or districts in which the proposed project allow such a use or even expressly prohibit such use.
 Again, the City's staff will be available to assist applicants with their understanding of the zone districts and permitted uses.